 This value will be incremented whenever the PHP-FPM master process reaches the maximum number of processes it can start in order to handle requests.

-If this value is not zero, this means that there have been more requests to your website than can be comfortably handled by your hosting service, and requests have started piling up on a queue for processing.
+If this value is not zero, this means that there have been more requests to your website that can be comfortably handled by your hosting service, and requests have started piling up on a queue for processing.
 This may make your site slower than usual, and it may also be an indication of other problems.

 This value shows the number of requests pending processing.
 If there are requests in the queue, this may mean that your website is overloaded or there is some other problem that causes it to be slower than usual.